 You may own stocks, bonds, or mutual fund shares for a year or more that have either gained value (appreciated) or lost value (depreciated).
-By donating appreciated stock directly to the Achievement Center, you receive a tax deduction for the full fair market value of the gifted stock and bypass the capital gains tax.
+By donating appreciated stock directly to the Achievement Center of LECOM Health, you receive a tax deduction for the full fair market value of the gifted stock and bypass the capital gains tax.
 On the other hand, you can sell depreciated stock and donate the cash proceeds to the Campaign.
 This creates a loss that may be used to reduce other taxable income and you can deduct the donated cash proceeds as a charitable contribution.
 If you have any questions or would like information on how to transfer your holdings, please contact Shannon Collins, Chief Advancement Officer, at (814) 616-0546.

 You may own life insurance policies that have accumulated cash value but are no longer needed for their original purposes.
 The “surrender” value of these policies can be used to make gifts that provide tax savings to you.
 If you wish to make a gift of a current life insurance policy, you will need to speak to your agent and sign a “change of ownership” form.
-Another alternative would be to retain ownership of the policy but make the Achievement Center the named beneficiary.
-To accomplish this, you would complete a “change of beneficiary” form with your insurance company making the Achievement Center the legal recipient of the policy proceeds.
+Another alternative would be to retain ownership of the policy but make the Achievement Center of LECOM Health the named beneficiary.
+To accomplish this, you would complete a “change of beneficiary” form with your insurance company making the Achievement Center of LECOM Health the legal recipient of the policy proceeds.
 If you have any questions, please contact Shannon Collins, Chief Advancement Officer, at (814) 616-0546.